What we do

 IFN holds annual link meetings between member national inter faith organisations, as well as ad-hoc meetings on specific issues or areas of work - for example it facilitated, with the National Union of Students, a series of meetings between national inter faith organisations who were carrying out programmes of work on Higher and Further Education (HE/FE) campuses.
 Such meetings enable participants to share experiences, explore avenues of cooperation and help enable unnecessary duplication of work.

 In addition to inter faith organisations, IFN currently links in membership national faith community representative bodies.
-Representatives from member bodies in this category meet together regularly as IFN's Faith Communities Forum, which discusses and consults on matters of common concern and has a particular focus on public policy issues.
+Representatives from member bodies in this category meet together regularly as IFN's Faith Communities Forum (FCF), which discusses and consults on matters of common concern and has a particular focus on public policy issues.
 This has a dual function as the category's 'link meeting' and an opportunity for joint discussion on issues of common concern and interest.
+More information about the FCF and its work, and minutes of its sessions focused on external issues can be found here.

 Linking and facilitation more widely